I Am (Killing Heidi song): Background

 "I Am" was included on the Australian version of the soundtrack to Spider-Man 2.
 Columbia Tristar Films' Suzanne Stretton-Brown stated: "We were thrilled to have a rare opportunity to support an Australian band on the Spider-Man 2 soundtrack and when we heard Killing Heidi's new single 'I Am' we were astonished by how beautifully their lyrics seemed to capture the emotion of the character Peter Parker in the new movie.
 The song expresses an isolation that mirrors Spider-Man's lonely quest and burning inner conflict in the continuing story."

 Music video

 The music video was directed by Michael Spiccia in Sydney, Australia, features scenes from the Spider-Man 2 2004 film and was released to Australian music channels on 3 July 2004.
 The band's bass player, Warren Jenkin, stated: "The video is a destroyed New York street scene, after Doc Ock and Spider-Man have had a fight.
 The whole thing is totally demolished, and there's lots of Marvel comic skyscraper-style backdrops, which looks fantastic.
 It really looks like it's in New York."

+A second version of the music video, which does not contain any movie clips was included on the Australian DVD release of Spider-Man 2.